threeML/astromodels/docs/index.rst

     **Note for XSPEC users:**

-    Starting from version 2.5.0 there is currently support for XSPEC 12.15.0 installed via Conda via the `xspec` conda package (see `here <https://heasarc.gsfc.nasa.gov/docs/software/conda.html>`_).
+    Starting from version 2.5.0 there is currently support for XSPEC installed via Conda via the `xspec` conda package (see `here <https://heasarc.gsfc.nasa.gov/docs/software/conda.html>`_).

+    `astromodels` 2.5.0 is compatible with XSPEC 12.15.0, while 2.5.1 enables support to XSPEC 12.15.1.
+XSPEC versions lower than 12.12.0 are no longer supported.

     If you compiled XSPEC from source, please set the environment variable ASTRO_XSPEC_VERSION to the version of XSPEC you are using in the build process and make sure to have the HEADAS environment variable set.

-    XSPEC versions lower than 12.12.0 or greater than 12.15.0 are not supported.

     Support for `xspec-modelsonly` conda package has been discontinued.
-    Please use the conda package `xspec` version 12.15.0 instead.
+    Please use the conda package `xspec` instead.

 Contents:
 =========